Alishbaa-amjad/AI-/Netsol/week-6/README.md

 ## ⭐ Note

-This repository reflects my **Week 6 progress**, focusing on regression modeling and evaluation techniques.
+This repository reflects my **Week 6 progress**, focusing on regression modeling, evaluation, and implementation from scratch.
-More advanced machine learning models will be explored in upcoming weeks.
+These concepts form the foundation for more advanced machine learning algorithms.

 ---

 ✨ **Stay tuned for Week 7! 🚀**